What Is Local Search Marketing and How to Win More Local Customers

 Reviews and Ratings

-Positive reviews directly impact local ranking and click-through rates.
+Online reviews directly influence local rankings and consumer trust.
 Google’s local algorithm rewards:

 • High average ratings (4.5+ stars)